achieve-lab/assertion_data_for_LLM/README-updated.md

 ### GOLDMINE
 [GoldMine](https://bitbucket.org/debjitp/goldminer/src/master/) is one of the assertion miner tools used to mine the assertions from the verilog HDL design.
 Goldmine is written in both Python2 and Python3.
-We have utilised this software in Python2 version.
+We have utilised this software in Python2 version. goldmine.cfg is updated with the iverilog executable path.

  Example command would be